| S | M | T | W | T | F | S |

 A little history: During the 1950s in Jamaica, a speaker box, amplifier and a record player was the state of the art equipment and the components of the first sound system.
 Most couldn’t afford a record player instead paying entry fees into something called a dancehall.
 Dark, crowded and a place without rules, the dancehall gave birth it’s own genre of reggae.
 Jamaicans relied up sound systems to provide the newest music and is still a necessity for a respectable sound.

 San Diego being a “military town,” Jamaicans and other West Indian people were stationed here without having cultural connections.
-In the mid-’80s, Fidelity Hall became the city’s first dancehall and Ram Jam Hi -Fi Sound played the tunes.
+In the mid-’80s, Fidelity Hall became the city’s first dancehall and Ram Jam Hi-Fi Sound played the tunes.
 Of the eight functioning sounds in San Diego, a few will categorically be mentioned.
 Destiny Roots Sound (formerly Ram Jam Hi Fi) is the longest and arguably the best overall sound system in San Diego.
-DJ Spidaman and Commanda Jackson (left) play Saturday nights at The Round Table Cocktail Lounge.
-They provide the best sampling of reggae music which is why this year marks Destiny Roots 20th Anniversary.
+Commanda Jackson spin tunes Saturday nights at The Round Table Cocktail Lounge.

 You can also get music, books, dvds or the reggae look at the local favorite, Trade Roots in San Diego or Earth Culture in Oceanside.
 Trade Roots has a large stock of reggae music on vinyl and offers the customer an educational shopping experience.
 Earth Culture caters strongly to the cultural aspect of the “Rastafari” movement.
 Ras Charles, owner of Earth Culture, has a very extensive African art and artifacts and reasonable prices.